angely-dev/freeradius-api/README.md

 # What is this project?

-A REST API on top of the [FreeRADIUS](https://freeradius.org) database schema for automation and integration purposes.
+A lightweight REST API on top of the [FreeRADIUS](https://freeradius.org) database schema for automation and integration purposes.

 * It provides a bit of logic and [#semantic](https://github.com/angely-dev/freeradius-api#semantic) to ensure some data consistency
 * It aims to be KISS so that it can be plugged or forked for adding more business logic